ZipCPU/openarty/README.md

 # Current Status

-I currently have all the hardware on my desk.
+This version of the OpenArty project is designed to support an 8-bit byte branch of the ZipCPU.
+Once the ZipCPU is proven here and in some other locations, the 8-bit branch of the ZipCPU will become the master.

-The design builds, as of 20160910, at an 81.25 MHz clock speed.
+The design builds, as of 201710, at an 81.25 MHz clock speed, with the ZipCPU 8-bit byte updates.
+As of this writing, the design builds only.
+It has yet to be tested on the hardware (again--the trunk works on the hardware).

 - ZipCPU: The ZipCPU should be fully functional at the current clock speed.
 I'd like to boost it to twice this speed, but that may remain a longer term project.
-- Flash: the flash controller has now passedd all of the tests given it, both simulated and live.
-It can read and write the flash, and so it can place configurations onto the flash as desired.
-As built, though, the controller is optimized for a 200MHz clock speed, and a 100MHz bus speed.
-It's being run at an 81.25MHz clock speed though (40.625MHz bus speed), so some performance improvement might yet be achieved.
+- Flash: Working completely.
+An option remains to increase the clock speed from one half of the system clock 81.25MHz, up to the actual system clock speed or perhaps even twice that speed.
-- SDRAM: I intend to implement work from the DDR3 SDRAM controller for the Arty.
+- SDRAM: I would still like to implement the work from the DDR3 SDRAM controller for the Arty.
 For now, the project builds with a Xilinx Memory Interface Generated (MIG) core, and a pipelind wishbone to AXI translator.
-- NET: The entire network functionality has now been built, and preliminary testing suggests that it is fully functional.
+- NET: Working on the trunk using a simple program that can send and receive ARP packets, respond to ARP requests, respond to pings, and even ping a local host.
 - SD: The SDSPI controller has been integrated into the device, yet not tested yet.
 I don't expect issues with it, as it is a proven controller--just not one proven (yet) in this platform.
 Work remains to turn this from a SPI controller to an SDIO based driver.
-- OLEDRGB: this driver is built, and has been integrated into the project, but testing hasn't started yet.
+- OLEDRGB: Working on the trunk

 So ... it's a work in progress.